Who we are

 Entertainment Community Fund / Housing Development Corporation was created to develop new affordable housing for the performing arts and entertainment community.
 They bring together educational programming, advocacy, marketing and real estate development with the goal of increasing access to affordable housing opportunities for our constituents.

-New York Mortgage Coalition is a nonprofit collaboration of financial institutions and community housing agencies focused on expanding the opportunity for responsible and sustainable homeownership to minority, and low and moderate income individuals and families in the five boroughs of New York City, as well as the surrounding counties of Nassau, Suffolk, Dutchess, Orange, Rockland, and Westchester.
+Abode Alliance is a nonprofit collaboration of financial institutions and community housing agencies focused on expanding the opportunity for responsible and sustainable homeownership to minority, and low and moderate income individuals and families in the five boroughs of New York City, as well as surrounding counties.
+Abode supports its neighborhood-based nonprofit members in their pre-purchase counseling, post-purchase education, and financial literacy programs.

 Casa Cultural strives to celebrate their heritage, culture, lore and conserve its history while working with their community to foster an appreciation of its relevance.
 Casa Cultural hopes to build an understanding and appreciation of the many cultures within the Latin American community by sharing our story and traditions through poetry, music, storytelling and folk art.

-Rev. Dr. Charles Butler of Harlem Congregations for Community Improvement has more than 18 years of experience in case management, job development, management of social service programs and holds a Bachelor of Arts degree in Marketing/Business Administration, a Master of Arts degree in Counseling Education, Master of Divinity in Urban Theology and a Doctorate in Ministry and Spiritual Formation.
+Rev. Dr. Charles Butler of HCCI has more than 18 years of experience in case management, job development, management of social service programs.
 As VP of Equitable Development, Rev. Butler manages HCCI's homebuyer education seminar, provides housing counseling and counsels small businesses and sits on numerous boards related to economic empowerment.

-South Brooklyn Mutual Aid (SBKMA) is a mutual aid group based in Sunset Park with over 1,000+ volunteers.
-They organize together to support their neighbors in Sunset Park, Bay Ridge, Bensonhurst, and surrounding areas.
-To date, they've provided over 70,000+ free grocery deliveries through their mass distribution program, neighbors to neighbors food delivery program, and partnerships with local organizations and schools.
-With their warehouse at ArtBuilt Brooklyn, they also organize additional projects from back to school support, free community stores, baby boxes and diapers, homeless outreach, and more.
+SBKMA is a mutual aid group based in Sunset Park with over 1,000+ volunteers.
+They organize together to support their neighbors in South Brooklyn and have provided over 70,000+ free grocery deliveries through their mass distribution program, neighbors to neighbors food delivery program, and partnerships with local orgs and schools.
+With their warehouse at ArtBuilt Brooklyn, they also organize projects from back to school support, free community stores, diaper distributions and more.
 They believe in solidarity not charity.